Assistant Attorney General - Criminal Enforcement -

 Summary of Duties and Responsibilities:

-Knowledge of the principles of civil and criminal law and of the methods and practices of pleading and discovery; knowledge of judicial procedures and rules of evidence is required with special emphasis on federal civil practice.
 Applicants must be licensed in Illinois at the time of application.
-Three or more years of civil practice experience is preferred.
+Applicants must also have civil pretrial and trial experience in state and federal court.
+Three or more years of civil practice experience is required; candidates with a background in health care law with experience in Medicaid preferred.
 Ability to travel is a necessity.
 The ability to perform lengthy trials away from Chicago is also preferred.
 Duties are limited to “Medicaid” nexus cases.

 Salary: Commensurate with qualifications and experience, salaries start at $57,000.

-To ensure full consideration, please send a cover letter and resume to:
+To ensure full consideration, please send resume and cover letter to:

 An Equal Opportunity Employer